yaseenzafar/Terraform-AWS-Beanstalk/README.md

   tar -xzvf latest.tar.gz
 ```

-Now move this to the web server directory.
-After this is done, you will grab the load balancer link and add A record in Route53 service.
-After propagation, use that the new link to browse to browser where you can configure Wordpress and if proper configuration is done.
+1. Move this to the web server directory.
+2. This is done, you will grab the load balancer link and add A record in Route53 service.
+3. After propagation, use that the new link to browse to browser where you can configure Wordpress and if proper configuration is done.
 You will see a test page of hello-world.

 # _**Architecture**_: